Terrenteller/Valheim-Plugins/README.md

 ### No Unarmed Combat | [Settings](NoUnarmedCombat/NoUnarmedCombat.cs)

-Vikings may love to fight and throwing hands is a great way to start a brawl, but actual weapons are considerably more effective.
-The base function of this mod is to prevent the player from punching at all, because since when is that what you ever wanted to do?
-By default, sheathed equipment or gear from your toolbar will be equipped instead of trying to cast fist on the nearest empty space, wooden wall, or seeker soldier.
+Vikings may love to fight and throwing hands is a great way to start a brawl, but actual weapons are considerably more effective at getting the point across.
+Rather than punching, sheathed equipment will be withdrawn and gear from the toolbar will be equipped instead of trying to cast fist like magic missile.

 ### Ping Tweaks | [Settings](PingTweaks/PingTweaks.cs)